Have questions about the Transportation Engineering Associates Program? Check out answers below to some of the most commonly asked questions, or

 Yes.
-You will have a multitude of assignments during your 18-month rotation – two of which are currently mandatory, including construction and maintenance and operations.
-The other assignments are chosen by you.
+You will have a multitude of assignments during your 18-month rotation.
+Two are currently mandatory: construction and maintenance and operations.
+The others are chosen by you.

 No. Positions can be based in Raleigh or division offices across North Carolina.
 The specific locations will be shared once a candidate has received an offer.

 You are considered a full-time, permanent employee with benefits from the time you are placed on the payroll.
-The probationary period, however, shall be 12 months from your actual date of employment.
-For more employee information, visit the State Employee Resources website.
+The probationary period is 12 months from your actual date of employment.
+For more employee information, visit the State Employee Resources

 NCDOT is looking for individuals who:

-- Like to solve issues and collaborate across the organization to bring results with excellent quantitative and engineering analytical skills
+Like to solve issues and collaborate across the organization, utilizing excellent quantitative and engineering analytical skills to deliver results

 Yes.
 There are two recruiting windows.
-If you applied but were not successful in your application, you will need to apply again, if you still meet the eligibility criteria.
+If you were not successful in your initial application, you will need to apply again if you still meet the eligibility criteria.

-The NCDOT will accept 30 applicants for the June 2019 program.
+NCDOT will accept 20 applicants for the January 2020 program and 30 applicants for the June 2020 program.